MarkMc1089/devpacker/README.md

 5. When using a package for the first time - `usethis::use_package("packagename")` to add it to imports in `DESCRIPTION`.
 6. Use functions from packages by pre-pending them with `packagename::`, or, especially if you use a lot of functions from a package, add `@import packagename` into the roxygen documentation block of a function to avoid need for the `::` syntax.
 7. Regularly commit to git, at least locally.
 This is just good practice anyway, but with `precommit` running automated tests and styling your code consistently regular committing helps to prevent the complexity of having to resolve many bugs all in one go!
-8. There is a step that is needed to keep the `pre-commit_config.yaml` up to date.
+8. ~~There is a step that is needed to keep the `pre-commit_config.yaml` up to date.
 Any packages that your package imports need to be added to this.
-Use `precommit::snippet_generate('additional-deps-roxygenize')` to generate the needed config before committing, if you have added any packages since last commit.
+Use `precommit::snippet_generate('additional-deps-roxygenize')` to generate the needed config before committing, if you have added any packages since last commit.~~ A precommit hook now takes care of this.

 ## Installation